3.6 Criminal Justice System, Courts, Magistrates, and Liability

 Law enforcementCity, county, state, federalJurisdiction, investigation, arrest, reports

-CourtsMunicipal, county, state, federalOriginal jurisdiction, trial rights, appeal path
+CourtsMunicipal, county, district, appellateOriginal jurisdiction, trial rights, appeal path

-Civil lawPersonal and property rights, redress, tort examplesDistinguish civil dispute from criminal offense
+Civil lawPersonal/property rights, redress, tortsDistinguish civil dispute from criminal offense

 Criminal lawConduct declared criminal and punishment prescribedPenal Code offense and punishment analysis

 Court jurisdiction is a frequent testing point.
-BPOC Chapter 7 lists the United States Supreme Court, Texas Supreme Court, Court of Criminal Appeals, courts of appeals, district courts, county courts at law, justice courts, municipal courts, small claims court, and juvenile court.
-For basic exam work, connect felony cases to district court, many Class A and B misdemeanor matters to county-level courts, and Class C or ordinance matters to justice or municipal courts as listed in the curriculum.
+The BPOC unit lists the U.S. Supreme Court, the Texas Supreme Court (civil), the Court of Criminal Appeals (Texas's highest criminal court), courts of appeals, district courts, county courts at law, justice courts, municipal courts, small-claims, and juvenile court.
+For basic exam work, match offense level to court:

-Civil liability should be studied as a warning frame.
-A rights violation may affect evidence, prosecution, discipline, civil claims, or criminal exposure.
-The TCOLE handbook also gives specific racial profiling reporting consequences, including civil penalty provisions for intentional failure to submit required incident-based data.
-The exact remedy depends on law, policy, and facts.
+Civil liability should be studied as a warning frame, not a damages calculator.
+A rights violation may trigger suppression of evidence, dismissal, internal discipline, civil claims, or even criminal exposure such as official oppression.
+The TCOLE handbook also sets a specific consequence in the racial-profiling statutes: a civil penalty for an agency's intentional failure to submit required incident-based data.
+The exact remedy always depends on law, policy, and facts.

 Scenario guidance

 A complainant says an ex-spouse failed to pay support under a court order.
-The exam asks whether the incident is civil or criminal and what offense, if any, is defined.
+The exam asks whether this is civil or criminal and what offense, if any, applies.
 Do not promise an arrest just because someone wants charges.
-Identify the order, the facts, and whether a Penal Code offense such as criminal nonsupport is actually supported.
+Identify the order, the facts, and whether a Penal Code offense such as criminal nonsupport is actually supported — otherwise it is a civil enforcement matter for the court.

-A murder charge begins in the court with felony jurisdiction listed by BPOC, not in municipal court.
-A city park Class C citation belongs on a different court track than possession of a prohibited weapon.
-Match offense level to court role.
+A murder charge begins in the court with felony jurisdiction (district court), not municipal court.
+A city-park Class C citation rides a different track than possession of a prohibited weapon.
+Match offense level to court role every time.

 Exam trap